-The show’s mission is to generate one-on-one discourse between friends and family members, then to help broaden it to national discourse (replace the 30-second, two position only sound bites) about important, and many times sensitive, topics to our country and to our citizens.
-This is done in a unique and entertaining way—through the voice of our third president Thomas Jefferson.
+Our mission is to generate one-on-one discourse between friends and family members, then to help broaden it to national discourse (replace the 30 second two position only sound bites) about important, and many times sensitive, topics to our country and to our citizens.
+We do this in a unique and entertaining way—through the voice of our third president Thomas Jefferson.

-Listeners have encouraged the show’s producers to sprinkle the program lineup with out-of-character programs.
+Our listeners have encouraged us to sprinkle the program lineup with out-of-character programs.
 The format is one of Clay Jenkinson, the humanities scholar and social commentator, examining a current or historical event using both a Jeffersonian lens and a modern-day humanities lens.
-The gift to both program formats is the ability to help people strip through the advertised message and look for the truth of the situation.
+The gift we bring to both program formats is the ability to help people strip through the advertised message and look for the truth of the situation.
 The truth may be painful and self-revealing, but it is always uplifting to the spirit.

-The Thomas Jefferson Hour® appeals to Public Radio listeners, not just history buffs.
-While some of the primary stations on which the show airs are in historical areas (Norfolk and Radford, Va.) or areas that are Jeffersonian (North Dakota, Kansas, Texas), its largest listening audience occurs in postmodern regions such as Fresno, California and Colorado Springs, Colorado.
-The program’s appeal truly is its ability to bring out the truth in a non-dramatic, unthreatening manner then to help our audience think through the complexity of the decision making process, bringing clarity to the steps and the events.
+The Thomas Jefferson Hour appeals to Public Radio listeners, not just history buffs.
+While some of our primary stations are in historical areas (Norfolk and Radford, Virginia) or areas that are Jeffersonian (North Dakota, Kansas, Texas), our largest listening audience occurs in postmodern regions such as Fresno, California and Colorado Springs, Colorado.
+Our appeal truly is our ability to bring out the truth in a non-dramatic, unthreatening manner then to help our audience think through the complexity of the decision making process, bringing clarity to the steps and the events.